slurmulon/virtual-web-dev/README.md

 Finished API resources could be left untouched while incomplete resources could be easily configured to use mock API resources (i.e. JSON fixtures).

-Once an API resource was complete a front-end engineer would simply disable the mock route for the resource, run some tests, perform any necessary fixes and close out the work.
+Once an API resource was completed a front-end engineer would simply disable the mock route for the resource, run some tests, perform any necessary fixes and close out the work.

 90% of the time the real integration just works and no additional development is required.